MicrosoftDocs/cloud-adoption-framework/docs/operating-model/index.md

 # Understand cloud operating models

 Adopting the cloud creates an opportunity to revisit how you operate technological systems.
 This series of articles clarifies cloud operating models and how they might impact your cloud adoption strategy.
-However, let's clarify the term *cloud operating model*.
+However, let us clarify the meaning of *cloud operating model*.

 ## Define your operating model

-Before deploying your cloud architecture, it's important to understand how you want to operate in the cloud.
-The future state of your cloud operating model might be defined by strategic direction, people organization, governance, risk, and compliance (GRC).
-Azure landing zones might provide a variety of options to support your operating model.
+Before deploying your cloud architecture, try to understand how you want to operate in the cloud.
+Strategic direction, among people organization, governance, risk, and compliance, help define your cloud operating model.
+Your landing zones might provide a variety of options to support your operating model.
 The proceeding articles share foundational terms and provide examples of common operating models.
 These models, which are based on actual customer experiences, might help guide your decision about the right Azure landing zone.

 ## What is an operating model?